Valcin/BE-HaPPy/README.md

 # BE-HaPPy
-Bias Emulator for Halo Power Spectrum
+Bias Emulator for Halo Power Spectrum is a software designed to falicitate future large scale surveys analysis by providing an accurate, easy to use and computionally inexpensive method to compute the halo bias.